-Swiss Society of Mineralogy and Petrology Université de Genève Section des Sciences de la Terre et de l'Environnement 13, rue des Maraîchers 1205 Genève, Switzerland Tel.: +41 22 379 66 24; fax: +41 22 379 32 10 http://ssmp.scnatweb.ch affiliated societies of Elements.
-The affiliated status is reserved for those organizations that serve as an "umbrella" for other groups in the fields of mineralogy, geochemistry, and petrology, but that do not themselves have a membership base.
+Swiss Society of Mineralogy and Petrology Université de Genève Section des Sciences de la Terre et de l'Environnement 13, rue des Maraîchers 1205 Genève, Switzerland Tel.: +41 22 379 66 24; fax: +41 22 379 32 10 http://ssmp.scnatweb.ch scientists, collectors, and educators to advance the study of meteorites and other extraterrestrial materials and their parent asteroids, comets, and planets.
+Members receive our journal, Mete-oritics and Planetary Science, reduced rates for Geochimica et Cosmochimica Acta, which we cosponsor, the Meteoritical Bulletin, and Elements.
+We organize annual meetings, workshops, and field trips, and support young planetary scientists worldwide.
+Through our medals and awards, we recognize excellence in meteoritics and allied fields.